Best Futures Brokers

 TD Ameritrade – Best Futures Broker for Investor Education and Customer Service

 Similar to the other futures brokers on this list, TD Ameritrade has licenses from leading regulatory bodies like the SEC and FINRA.
-This makes it a safe and low-risk option giving customers full peace of mind that their funds are protected.
+This makes it a safe and certain options provide customers with a low-risk way to protect their funds.

-The desktop trading platform of the company, Thinkorswim, is one of the best in the futures market and got an award in that regard in 2022.
+The desktop trading platform of the company, Thinkorswim is a highly-regarded futures trading platform that received an award in 2022.
 The software was ranked number one in six categories including platforms and tools, active trading, and customer support.

 TD Ameritrade is well capitalized and has over $4.7 billion in excess of regulatory requirements.
 The company offers a ton of futures products and a broad array of trading tools and resources exclusively for futures trading.
-Their customer service support is the best in the industry and the educational content covers a large scope from the basics to complex technical strategies.
+They are known for having excellent customer service and offering educational content that covers a broad range of topics related to trading.

 Account Types